shaloo/docs.arcana/docs/setup/config-custom-oauth.md

 ## What's Next?

 After configuring the custom OAuth settings via the dashboard, you can install the {{config.extra.arcana.sdk_name}} and integrate your app.
 Make sure you have already added code for custom OAuth and enabled user login via the custom authentication server.
 Get a JWT for the authenticated user.
-During app integration with the {{config.extra.arcana.sdk_name}}, initialize the SDK first and then call `loginWithCustomVerifier` with the JWT token as the parameter to fetch user key shares securely.
-See [[integrate-custom-oauth]] for details.
+During app integration with the {{config.extra.arcana.sdk_name}}, initialize the SDK first and then call `loginWithCustomProvider` with the JWT token as the parameter to fetch user key shares securely.
+See [[integrate-custom-oauth|how to integrate apps using custom OAuth]] for details.

 ## See Also